Hemicentrotus: Ecology

 The species is herbivorous, grazing on marine algae.
 It mostly feeds on the red leafy alga Acrosorium polyneurum between December and March at the times of year when it is abundant, and migrating to areas of crustose coralline algae at other times of year when the red alga is scarce.

-As is the case with other sea urchins, H. pulcherrus liberates eggs and sperm into the water column and the echinopluteus larvae spend several months drifting with the plankton.
+As is the case with other sea urchins, H. pulcherrimus liberates eggs and sperm into the water column and the echinopluteus larvae spend several months drifting with the plankton.
 They are stimulated to settle on the seabed by the attachment of diatoms and by the presence in the water of particles of an alga such as Hizikia fusiformis which grows around the coasts of Japan.

 Uses

-In Japan, H. pulcherrus has been harvested commercially as a seafood since the 1600s.
+In Japan, H. pulcherrimus has been harvested commercially as a seafood since the 1600s.
 It is eaten after being preserved with alcohol or brine, since it has a bitter taste when raw.